pkienzle/periodictable/README.rst

   isotope proportions and density computed in neutron_sld().
 This may change in a future release.

-* Incoherent scattering is not computed for energy-dependent rare-earth isotopes.

 * Using mass and composition tables from 1997.
 IUPAC updated them in 2009.

+* Incoherent scattering calculations for energy-dependent rare earth elements have not been verified.

 Change history
 ==============